TGDivy/TGDivy/README.md

 ## 💬🌞

-> It is our experiences that mold us into who we are...during times of adversity our true character will show. ~ Unknown
+> The opposite of courage in our society is not cowardice... it is conformity. ~ Earl Nightingale

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )